akshi-codes/NaviCast/docs/install_guide.md

 4. **Build failures**
    - Make sure all dependencies were installed correctly
-   - Try running build script with `--verbose` for more details
+   - Check the output of the setup script for errors
    - Ensure you have sufficient disk space

-5. **Poor performance**
-   - Run the customize script to optimize performance
-   - Close any unnecessary applications
-   - Consider overclocking your Raspberry Pi (advanced)